Line 4 Sheppard

-Line 4 Sheppard is the newest and shortest subway line of the Toronto subway system, operated by the Toronto Transit Commission (TTC).
+Line 4 Sheppard is the newest and shortest rapid transit line of the Toronto subway system, operated by the Toronto Transit Commission (TTC).
 It opened on November 22, 2002, and has five stations along 5.5 km of track, which is built without any open sections in the district of North York along Sheppard Avenue East between Yonge Street and Don Mills Road.
 All stations are wheelchair accessible and are decorated with unique public art.

-The Government of Ontario has announced plans to extend the line east to Sheppard Avenue and McCowan Road in Scarborough to meet up with an extended Line 2 Bloor–Danforth.
+In the 2000s, the Sheppard East LRT was proposed to extend rapid transit along Sheppard Avenue.
+Despite approvals, the project did not proceed.
+In 2019, the Government of Ontario announced plans to extend the subway line east to Sheppard Avenue and McCowan Road in Scarborough to meet up with an extended Line 2 Bloor–Danforth that will replace Line 3 Scarborough.

 Name

-When the line opened in 2002, it was officially given the name "Sheppard Subway".
+When the line opened in 2002, it was given the name "Sheppard Subway".
 In October 2013, the TTC announced plans to give the lines official numbers to help riders and visitors navigate the system.
 The Sheppard line was renamed "Line 4 Sheppard" and new signage reflecting this began being gradually implemented in March 2014.
 The Toronto Rocket trains also use the numerical system for interchange station announcements, such as announcing "Change for Line 1" when the trains arrive at Sheppard–Yonge station.